patst/process-examples/transactions/README.md

 Exceptions will cause the process instance to be rolled back to the last wait state.
 If there was no wait state the process instance will completely vanish from the process engines history.

+## Run the example

+Sstart the application with `mvn spring-boot:run` or launch the main application class).